 The exact cause of TMD is not known.
 In most cases, temporomandibular disorders may be caused by a combination of factors like trauma to the jaw and chronic bone diseases, like arthritis.
 People who suffer from bruxism or teeth grinding may worsen symptoms of TMD.
 Severe stress, poor alignment of the teeth and tumors in the jaw may also lead to TMD.

 Sometimes, bad lifestyle habits like chewing on ice and biting on fingernails may also cause TMD.
 Research also suggests that women are three times more susceptible to TMJ disorders, since their joint collagen makeup is different from men.
 Hormones like estrogen may also have a role in TMD.

 TMJ Disorder Treatments

-At Kevin Kay DDS Family & Cosmetic Dentistry, we will conduct a thorough examination of your jaw, including taking the appropriate x-trays, to diagnose TMJ disorder.
+At Kevin Kay DDS Comprehensive Family Dentistry, we will conduct a thorough examination of your jaw, including taking the appropriate x-trays, to diagnose TMJ disorder.

 We may then suggest a treatment plan that includes referrals to a physiotherapist or relaxation exercises.
 We may also prescribe you medication to manage pain, inflammation, and tense muscles.

 One of the most common treatment options includes using an occlusal splint or a night mouthguard.
 This is a custom-fitted plastic device that fits over the upper and lower arches of your teeth and prevents your opposing teeth from meeting.
 An occlusal splint distributes the pressure of your bite, and its shock-absorbing plastic helps to relax jaw muscles.
 Depending on your medical history, we may recommend you get an occlusal splint to wear.